 The costs of site rehabilitation have been developed using market prices for similar work recently completed or quoted on other sites.
 Using rates for the demolition of buildings solicited from local contractors, typical demolition unit rates were evaluated.
 For the Minago Project, unit rates between \$10 and \$30 per square metre for demolition were used.
 Other unit rates for associated work were also solicited from Contractors with experience on similar projects.
-A 10% cost increase was assigned to the 2010 EAP/EIS Unit rates.
 Table 3.4-5 summarizes the reclamation, decommissioning, monitoring, closure and post-closure costs.
-Costs estimates for the closure of the TWRMF are given in Table 3.4-5.